fbpx

 • Convenient DC Locations: Five locations across DC means you can find a camp close to home.
 Hill Center, Chisholm Elementary, School Within School, Seaton Elementary, and Gallaudet University.

-• All Ages and Skill Levels Welcome Ages 3-12, from kids who’ve never touched a soccer ball to those who play year-round.
+• All Ages and Skill Levels Welcome: Ages 3-12, from kids who’ve never touched a soccer ball to those who play year-round.
 Everyone finds their place at DC Way.

 Camp Details